nkk0/wordpress_niteo/README.md

 # Programmer Blog Theme

 This theme is meant to be used as a personal blog for a programmer.
 You can install the theme like any other, by installing the `.zip` file from your WordPress dashboard.
 After installing, you should go to `Appearance > Customize > Site Identitiy` and upload a logo image for your blog.
 The logo should be square and will be resized down to 70x70px.
+Also, if any widgets are installed in the footer by default, you should go to `Appearance > Widgets` and drag the individual widgets out of the footer.

 ## Testing the theme